manojkumar0100/Portfolio/README.md

 # Portfolio V5
 Hello everyone!
-Let me introduce myself, I’m Eki Zulfar Rachman.
+Let me introduce myself, I’m Manoj Kumar.
 On this occasion, I’d like to share the portfolio website project that I’ve developed.

 **Tech Stack used:**
 - ReactJS